-- 2.158 The caseworker should conduct a more detailed case categorisation triage by reviewing the questions listed in the casework criteria in Annex L. (Policy requirement) - 2.159 Further information on when a case may be suitable for complex health investigation referral is available in Annex C.
+2.162 The caseworker should conduct a more detailed case categorisation triage by reviewing the questions listed in the casework criteria in our supporting guidance.
+(Policy requirement)

-- 2.160 These categories are not exhaustive and if a caseworker considers a case should be allocated differently, but does not meet the case criteria listed, they should raise this with their manager. - 2.161 If the caseworker decides the case is still suitable for them to complete, they should record the agreed category on the Decision Form. - 2.162 If they consider the case is no longer suitable for them to complete, then they should record the reasons on the Dynamics 365 record and seek their manager's approval for the case category to be changed and the case reallocated. - 2.163 If the case needs to be assigned to a different caseworker, then this should be completed in line with the reallocation process detailed in flow chart 2 in Annex K. - 2.164 If the caseworker does not consider the case suitable for complex or significant allocation, but believes the case could highlight a systemic issue, they should send details of the case to the Assistant Director Casework for complex and senior caseworker teams. - 2.165 The caseworker should review the case category again if, during consideration of the case, they become aware of new information that would mean the case was no longer suitable for them to consider.
-In these instances, they should raise this with their manager and the decision whether to reallocate the case should be made based on the individual circumstances of the case, and how close it is to completion. - 2.166 Guidance on auditing your decision is available at the end of this section.
+- 2.163 Further information on when a case may be suitable for complex health investigation referral is available in our supporting guidance. - 2.164 These categories are not exhaustive and if a caseworker considers a case should be allocated differently, but does not meet the case criteria listed, they should raise this with their manager. - 2.165 If the caseworker decides the case is still suitable for them to complete, they should record the agreed category on the Decision Form. - 2.166 If they consider the case is no longer suitable for them to complete, then they should record the reasons on the Dynamics 365 record and seek their manager's approval for the case category to be changed and the case reallocated. - 2.167 If the case needs to be assigned to a different caseworker, then this should be completed in line with the reallocation process detailed in our supporting guidance. - 2.168 If the caseworker does not consider the case suitable for complex or significant allocation, but believes the case could highlight a systemic issue, they should send details of the case to the Assistant Director Casework for complex and senior caseworker teams. - 2.169 The caseworker should review the case category again if, during consideration of the case, they become aware of new information that would mean the case was no longer suitable for them to consider.
+In these instances, they should raise this with their manager and the decision whether to reallocate the case should be made based on the individual circumstances of the case, and how close it is to completion. - 2.170 Guidance on auditing your decision is available at the end of this section.